maxh/maxheinritz.com/_posts/2022-05-29-qualified-identifiers.md

 ## Global look up

-Global qid lookup can be implemented with a registry of query services, either gRPC or simply in-memory services within a monolith application.
+Global QID lookup can be implemented with a registry of query services, either gRPC or simply in-memory services within a monolith application.

 ## Go links